AppDaemon/appdaemon/TUTORIAL_DOCKER.md

 ```

 ## Upgrading Appdaemon
 Upgrading with Docker really doesn't exist in the same way as with non-containerized apps.
-Containers are considered ephimeral and are an instance of a base, known good application image.
-Therefore, the process of upgrading is simply disposing of the old version, grabbing a newer version of the application image and starting up a new container with the new version's image.
+Containers are considered ephimeral and are an instance of a base, known-good application image.
+Therefore the process of upgrading is simply disposing of the old version, grabbing a newer version of the application image and starting up a new container with the new version's image.
 Since the the persistent state (`conf`) was kept, it is effectively an upgrade.

+(It is possible to get into downgrades and multiple versions, however in this guide we are keeping it simple!)

 Run the following commands:
 ```